 We can then graphically represent this to paint a clearer picture of a child’s self-reported attitude.
 To do this, we plot the results on a simple spider diagram, as shown below.

 If the area is small around the centre the student has reported low attitude values, if it almost fills the chart the child has reported high values and if we see a significant skew in one direction or another the child has reported a significant variation in the different aspects of their own attitudes towards maths.

 The example below, shows us one pupil’s attitude before they have started having 1-to-1 lessons with us.

 Here you can see that before they started their Third Space sessions, this pupil was quite confident in their maths ability, but the other 3 elements of their affective domain were considerably lower.

 What we find on repeating the questions

-Once pupils finish their 12-14 weeks of 1-to-1 lessons with us, we ask them to respond to the same statements again.
+Once pupils finish their 12-14 weeks of one to one lessons with us, we ask them to respond to the same statements again.
 We can then repeat the process of plotting the results to show how their attitudes have changed over time.